 The IUD, the implant, the shot, and the mini-pill (progestin-only methods)

-The Mirena and Skyla IUDs release a small amount of a progestin hormone called levonorgestrel.
+Hormonal IUDs release a small amount of a progestin hormone called levonorgestrel.
 Levonorgestrel is one of the longest-studied types of progestin, and all the scientific evidence to date shows it is super safe.
-This chart shows the average amount of levonorgestrel measured in the blood of women who have used Mirena (0.18 ± 0.07 nanograms per milliliter) or Skyla (0.08 ± 0.02 nanograms per milliliter) for about a year.
-These are averages, and individual women may have higher or lower amounts—that’s what the ± means.
+For example, this chart shows the average amount of levonorgestrel measured in the blood of women who have used Mirena (0.18 ± 0.07 nanograms per milliliter) or Skyla (0.08 ± 0.02 nanograms per milliliter) for about a year.
+These are averages, and individual IUD users may have higher or lower amounts—that’s what the ± means.
 The amount of levonorgestrel released by these IUDs stays very steady day to day, but declines slowly to even lower levels after the first year.
 Almost all of the levonorgestrel stays in the uterus; the chart below shows how little is in the blood stream.

 By the way, these IUDs have the lowest amount of hormone in the blood for any type of progestin-only birth control—lower than the average amounts for: